AvichalGupta/RestaurantApp/README.md

 We have provided detailed documentation on Postman for all API endpoints, including examples of requests and responses.
 Please refer to our Postman collection for a comprehensive understanding of how to interact with our application.

+## Steps to run this repo

+Firstly, clone this repo using git clone command.
+Next run the npm install command to install all dependencies.
+Finally run the command to start the application: npm run start:dev

+The application runs on port 3000 by default.
+Use the sample env file attached to create your own .env file.

 Thanks!